-The department of Quiché, due to its size, is the third department of the republic.
-Its land exhibits a wide range of landscapes and ancestry.
-The origin of the Quiché ethnic is referred to in the sacred book.
-The story in the Popol Vuh is that the quiches left a city called Tulan led by King Tamub and after many attempts occupied the land they named Quiché.
-Towards the end of the post-classic period, after they had expanded, they dominated one third of Guatemala.
-In 1523 the Quiché kings sent their army from their capital city Gumarcaaj or Utatlán to the zone of Quetzaltenango to stop the advance of Pedro de Alvarado.
+The department of Quiche is the third largest department of the republic.
+Quiches history and origins are referred to in the sacred book Popol Vuh.
+It is said that the Quiches had to leave the city of Tulan under King Tamub’s reign.
+They occupied the a piece of land they named Quiche.
+They managed to expand their territory so that towards the end of the post-classic period they dominated one third of Guatemala.
+In 1523 the Quiche kings sent their army from their capital city Gumarcaaj or Utatlan to Quetzaltenango to stop the advance of Pedro de Alvarado.

-The present-day Quichés are proud of their heritage and ancient traditions.
+The Quiches are very proud of their heritage and ancient traditions.
 Their inhabitants are dedicated in great part to agriculture with all kinds of crops, among others basic grains, wheat, potatoes and on a smaller scale coffee, rice and tobacco.
-Each community has its patron saint festivals, “cofradías” (brotherhoods) and religious customs, which they mix with pre-Hispanic rites and Spanish religious ceremonies.
+Each community has its patron saint festivals, “cofradías” (brotherhoods) and religious customs, which are mixed with pre-hispanic rites and Spanish religious ceremonies.
 They maintain strong bonds with their traditions, customs and they have great respect for the elderly.

-Follow highway CA-1 to Los Encuentros, found at km.
-128, then turn right on national highway No. 15 and proceed to Chichicastenango and after 19 km.
-You will find Santa Cruz del Quiché.
+Follow highway CA-1 to Los Encuentros, at km 128, then turn right on national highway No. 15 and proceed to Chichicastenango and after 19 km You will find Santa Cruz del Quiche.

-Is the capital of the department of Quiché, at an altitude of 2021 meters.
-It is 19 kilometers north of Chichicastenango and 164 kilometers from the Capital City.
-It was founded in 1524.
-Its cathedral dates from the XVII century.
-Its main festival is celebrated from the 16th. to the 19th.
-Of August, in honor of Santa Elena, where the dance of the Snake can be appreciated and for which they use a serpent called the mazacuata.
-The convites, groups of masked dancer, who dance through the streets also, appear on these dates.
+Santa Cruz is the capital of the department.
+It is situated 19 km north of Chichicastenango and 164 km from the Capital at an altitude of 2021 m.
+The town was founded in 1524.
+Its cathedral was built in the 17th century.
+The main festival is celebrated from the 16th to the 19th of August in honor of Santa Elena.
+During the festival the dance of the Snake is performed with a snake called the mazacuata.
+Groups of masked dancers, known as convites dance through the streets during the festival as well.

 K'umarcaj or Utatlan